octylFractal/xkcd_2021_checkbox/README.md

 ==================
 Client for XKCD's 2021 April Fools, "Checkbox".

+You will need nightly Rust in order to build this project.

 Usage is pretty simple, just type some stuff in the box.
 It'll panic if you give it anything not translatable to morse, though, so be careful!